DS4PS/course-asu-paf-586-summer-2019/lab-04-feature-engineering.md

 You now want to develop a machine learning model that will accurately identify each character, so you need to develop a set of features that describe the letters so the computer can begin to tell them apart.

-List three features that could be reliably derived ("engineered") from an image of a single letter, and used as input data for a preditive model that can read the license plate accurately when the font used by states might vary.
+For the lab, **list three features of characters** that could be reliably derived ("engineered") from an image of a single letter, and used as input data for a preditive model that can read the license plate accurately.
+Note that fonts used by states might vary, so letters and digits will not be identical.

 ![](http://dataaspirant.com/wp-content/uploads/2017/05/Mnist-database-hand-written-digits.png)